Need help? We are available to speak to you 7 days a weekRead More

 3. Setting Aside: The court can set aside the decision, effectively nullifying it.
 This may lead to the matter being remitted back to the original decision-maker for reconsideration.

-4. Remission: The court can remit the case back to the AAT or original decision-maker with specific directions for reconsideration.
+4. Remission: The court can remit the case back to the ART or original decision-maker with specific directions for reconsideration.
 It's important to note that the court does not make a new decision on the merits of the case but focuses on the legality of the decision-making process.

 Meet your Australian Migration Lawyer